Automotive industry in South Africa: Top-selling new models

-In August 2025, the best-selling new passenger vehicle in South Africa was the Toyota Corolla Cross, which is competitively-priced in part due to its local manufacture.
-The Corolla Cross compact SUV has moved quickly up the top-10 list since it launched in SA.
+In August 2025, the best-selling new passenger vehicle in South Africa was the Toyota Corolla Cross, which was competitively-priced in part due to its local manufacture.
+The Corolla Cross compact SUV moved quickly up the top-10 list since it launched in SA.
 The 3 best-selling passenger vehicles in South Africa accounted for almost half (47%) of the sales in the top-10 list.

-With 1st, 7th, and 10th place in the same month, Toyota vehicles accounted for 31% of total top-10 sales.
+With 1st, 7th, and 10th place in the same month in August 2025, Toyota vehicles accounted for 31% of total top-10 sales.
 The best-selling passenger vehicles are in the table below.